What is Shaivism?

 Hinduism is not a single tradition but a federation of overlapping lineages.
-The four largest denominations are usually named Vaiṣṇavism (Viṣṇu-centred), Śāktism (Goddess-centred), Smārtism (the more universalist domestic-ritual stream), and Śaivism — the branch that takes Śiva as the supreme.
-Within the federation, Śaivism is the sect most strongly associated with asceticism, with the matted-haired jaṭā-dhārī yogi sitting in cremation grounds, with tantra, with kuṇḍalinī practice, and with the philosophical tradition that pushed earliest and furthest into non-dual territory.
-The figure of Śiva himself carries the structural ambiguity: destroyer of the cosmos and patron of dance, lord of yogis and lord of householders, naked ascetic with ash on the body and householder husband to Pārvatī.
+Within that federation, Śaivism is the denomination most associated with asceticism: the matted-haired jaṭā-dhārī yogi in the cremation ground, tantra, kuṇḍalinī practice, and the philosophical lineage that pushed earliest and furthest into non-dual territory. Śiva holds together the tradition's characteristic tensions: destroyer of the cosmos and patron of dance, lord of yogis and lord of householders, naked ascetic and husband to Pārvatī.
 The mythology is more interested in holding these together than in resolving them.

 Lineages and schools

 Śaivism is older than its written record.
-The seal-stones of the Indus Valley civilisation include figures sitting in postures recognisable as proto-yogic and surrounded by animals, which scholars often read as a Śaiva or proto-Śaiva motif — though the reading is contested and the seals predate the textual evidence by more than a millennium.
-Within the historical period the tradition split into multiple schools: Pāśupata (the earliest organised Śaiva movement, c.
-2nd century CE, austere and antinomian); Śaiva Siddhānta (the southern Tamil school, dualist in its main register, with a vast liturgical literature); Liṅgāyata or Vīraśaiva (a 12th-century Karnataka movement that rejected caste and temple worship in favour of the wearable liṅga); and the lineages of itinerant yogis — Nāth, Aghora, Daśanāmi — that still walk the subcontinent today.
+Seal-stones from the Indus Valley civilisation include figures sitting in postures recognisable as proto-yogic, which scholars often read as proto-Śaiva motifs, though the reading is contested and the seals predate the textual evidence by more than a millennium.
+Within the historical period the tradition divided into multiple schools: Pāśupata (the earliest organised Śaiva movement, c.
+2nd century CE, austere and antinomian); Śaiva Siddhānta (the southern Tamil school, dualist in its main register, with a vast liturgical literature); Liṅgāyata or Vīraśaiva (a 12th-century Karnataka movement that rejected caste and temple worship in favour of the wearable liṅga); and the lineages of itinerant yogis, Nāth, Aghora and Daśanāmi, that still walk the subcontinent today.

-The philosophical apex of the tradition is Kashmir Śaivism, formalised in the work of Vasugupta, Utpaladeva, Abhinavagupta and Kṣemarāja in the 9th–11th centuries.
-Its central claim is Pratyabhijñā — recognition — that the apparent multiplicity of the world is the play of a single, self-aware consciousness, and that liberation is the recognition of oneself as that consciousness rather than as the limited individual one had assumed.
-This is structurally close to Advaita Vedānta but with two characteristic differences: Kashmir Śaiva non-dualism affirms the world as real (the play, spanda, is not illusion), and it integrates tantra — including the body, the breath, and energy practices — into the path rather than treating these as preliminaries to be transcended.
+The philosophical apex of the tradition is Kashmir Śaivism, formalised by Vasugupta, Utpaladeva, Abhinavagupta and Kṣemarāja in the 9th to 11th centuries.
+Its central claim is Pratyabhijñā, recognition: the apparent multiplicity of the world is the play of a single, self-aware consciousness, and liberation is the recognition of oneself as that consciousness.
+This is structurally close to Advaita Vedānta but differs in two ways.
+Kashmir Śaivism holds the world to be real, a genuine expression of consciousness rather than illusion.
+And it integrates tantra, including the body, the breath, and energy practices, into the path rather than treating them as preliminaries to transcend.

 Where to encounter it in the index

 The most direct Śaiva voice in the corpus is Sadhguru, whose Isha Foundation transmits a structured form of Shaiva tantric initiation.
-The Shambhavi Mahāmudrā practice that anchors his programmes is a Śaiva kriyā — the name Śāmbhavī derives from Śambhu, an epithet of Śiva — and the dhyānaliṅga consecrated at the Isha Yoga Center near Coimbatore is the architectural centre of his transmission.
-Inner Engineering: A Yogi's Guide to Joy is the printed introduction to the curriculum; Inner Engineering Online is the full video course in which the Shaiva framing becomes explicit.
-Sadhguru on disability and spiritual practice and his short talk on unlocking the mind's potential sit inside the same lineage even when the term Shaiva is not foregrounded.
+The Shambhavi Mahāmudrā practice that anchors his programmes is a Śaiva kriyā.
+The name Śāmbhavī derives from Śambhu, an epithet of Śiva, and the dhyānaliṅga consecrated at the Isha Yoga Center near Coimbatore is the architectural centre of his transmission.
+Inner Engineering: A Yogi's Guide to Joy is the printed introduction to the curriculum.
+Inner Engineering Online is the full video course in which the Shaiva framing becomes explicit.

-The broader Śaiva inheritance enters the corpus indirectly through the yoga, tantra, kundalini and prana entries — most of the kuṇḍalinī and energy-channel material that contemporary teachers reference comes from a Śaiva-tantric origin, even when later traditions absorb it.
-The non-dual recognition that Kashmir Śaivism formalised is structurally adjacent to the direct path and advaita-vedanta lineages that hold a larger share of the corpus today; the difference is one of vehicle, not of destination.
+The broader Śaiva inheritance enters the corpus indirectly through the yoga, tantra, kundalini and prana entries.
+Most of the kuṇḍalinī and energy-channel material that contemporary teachers reference comes from a Śaiva-tantric origin, even when later traditions absorb it without naming the source.
+The non-dual recognition that Kashmir Śaivism formalised is structurally adjacent to the direct path and Advaita Vedānta lineages that hold a larger share of the corpus today.

 Why it isn't more represented yet